 U.S. Legal Writing/Research: This course covers the basic skills of US lawyering, including predictive analyses, writing, effective and efficient communication, and basic legal research.

 - Student Affairs Office: making the most of a year of study at a US law school

 - Career Planning & Professionalism Office: job search strategies, skills and documents

 - Registrar’s Office: course selection and registration procedures

-- Information Technology Services: how to use the available Penn Law technology to your advantage
+- Information Technology Services: training on Penn Law technology resources

 - Taking the New York Bar Exam

 - Continued study of law in the United States